gregswindle/jsrules/README.md

 Rules are explicit constraints that govern actions.

 Rules are defined and stored as JSON.
-They consist of
+They consist of three types of `RuleElements`:

 * **Propositions**: statements that are either, `true`, `false`, or `null` (unknown)
 * **Variables**: symbols that represent the value of something